koregfx/acidtango/README.md

 # Acidtango Chuck Norris API

+For running the aplication only run `docker-compose up`

 This is a Chuck Norris fact search REST API.

 The request.rest its only a file to test the endpoint in visual studio code whit the extension REST Client